-- Both Bella and Wanderer tend to fall into this during periods of action (which admittedly are in the minority in the slow, conversation-heavy books.)
+- Both Bella in Twilight and Wanderer in The Host tend to fall into this during periods of action (which admittedly are in the minority in the slow, conversation-heavy books.)
 They're both Extreme Doormats, so it makes sense from an in-story standpoint, but it's one of the reasons Stephanie Meyer's works are so polarizing.

 - Beverly King in L.M.
 Montgomery's The Story Girl is there purely to observe the more interesting characters around him.
 Then again, they are very interesting characters.

 - Cosette in Les Misérables.
 She mostly exists as a catalyst to inspire other characters to do other things.
 Her existence is what drives her mother into prostitution to pay for her - and her mother's death spurs Valjean into finding her and rescuing her.
 When she's all grown up, she then attracts Marius's attention.
 She doesn't actually do anything herself and she's mostly along for the ride when Valjean flees from the police.
 And she's one of the few characters to survive the book, presumably because she did so very little.